Sister Mary’s Heavenly Deviled Eggs

 Sodium: 110 mg

 Sugar: 0 g

 Protein: 5 g

 CUT eggs lengthwise in half.
 REMOVE yolks to medium bowl.
 RESERVE 24 white halves.
-Finely CHOP remaining 4 white halves.
+Finely CHOP remaining four white halves and SET aside.

-SPOON 1 heaping tbsp. yolk mixture into each reserved egg white half.
+SPOON 1 Tbsp. yolk mixture into each reserved egg white half.
 REFRIGERATE, covered, to blend flavors.
 SPRINKLE with paprika just before serving if desired.

-Deviled eggs can be made up to 12 hours ahead.
-Refrigerate, covered.
+- Make ahead: Deviled Eggs can be made up to 12 hours ahead.
+Keep covered and refrigerated.

-Hard-boiled egg storage time: In the shell, hard-boiled eggs can be refrigerated safely up to one week.
+- Hard-boiled egg storage time: Hard-boiled eggs in the shell can be refrigerated safely up to one week.
 Refrigerate in their original carton to prevent odor absorption.
-Once peeled, eggs should be eaten that day.
+Once peeled, eggs should be consumed within two days.

-Picnic or tailgate tip: Prepare filling in plastic bag, as above.
-Carry whites and yolk mixture separately in cooler.
+- Portable tip: Prepare filling in plastic bag, as above.
+Carry whites and yolk mixture separately in plastic food-storage bag.
 Fill eggs on the spot, pressing filling out of snipped corner of bag.